COVID-19 grants for artists

 This support is not available to applicants

-- who have received a supplementary state artist pension
+- who have been granted a state artist grant for 2022

 Amount of support and terms